The Daniel Carter Beard Bridge carries Interstate 471 over the Ohio River between Cincinnati, Ohio and Newport, Kentucky.

 History

-Planning for a second interstate bridge over the Ohio River between Cincinnati and Kentucky began in 1961 when public meetings were held discussing the proposal of an expressway from Interstates 71 and 75 at the Brent Spence Bridge east through Covington and Newport where the highway would swing north into Ohio.
-The riverfront expressway proposal plans were soon dropped after intense opposition as the route would claim a significant portion of the city’s historic districts.
+In 1961, discussions were held regarding the construction of a second interstate bridge over the Ohio River, connecting Cincinnati and Kentucky.
+These discussions involved public meetings where the idea of building an expressway from Interstates 71 and 75 at the Brent Spence Bridge, moving eastward through Covington and Newport, and then north into Ohio, was proposed.
+However, this plan was abandoned due to strong opposition, as it would have necessitated the demolition of a significant portion of the city’s historic districts.

 Gallery